groundhog-21/westmarch-house/docs/user_guide.md

 ## How It Works
 1. Choose a mode in the **sidebar**.
 2. Begin a normal chat interaction in the main panel.
-3. If you wish to reenact one of the in-universe demonstrations (Demos 1–8),
+3. To reenact one of the in-universe demonstrations (Demos 1–8),
-   open the corresponding `.md` script from `westmarch/demos_in_universe/`
+   open the corresponding `.md` script from:
+   `westmarch/demos_in_universe/`
    and follow the prompts manually in the UI.

 ---